-Cr Long declared a conflict of interest in Item 7.1, as Cr Long is President of the Central Goldfields Bushwalking and Hiking Club Inc. and the Club hosted a joint walk in conjunction with the Castlemaine Maryborough Rail Trail, who oppose the broiler farm developments.
+Cr Long declared a conflict of interest in Item 7.1, as Cr Long is President of the Central Goldfields Bushwalking and Hiking Club Inc. and the Club together with the Castlemaine Maryborough Rail Trail, oppose the Broiler Farm developments.